Paneer tikka: Variations

 When paneer tikka is served with a sauce, it is called paneer tikka masala.
 It is also served in a wrap, as a paneer tikka roll, where the paneer tikka is wrapped in an Indian flatbread and served.
 A variant of paneer tikka is also made as a kebab.

-Over the years, there have been several variations, such as Kashmiri paneer tikka, where the paneer is stuffed with chopped almonds and grilled, a variety of Chinese food, paneer tikka masala chow mein and dosa stuffed with paneer tikka.
+Variations include Kashmiri paneer tikka, where the paneer is stuffed with chopped almonds and grilled, a variety of Chinese food, paneer tikka masala chow mein and dosa stuffed with paneer tikka.

 International fast-food chains in India have also incorporated paneer tikka into their menus.
 For example, Pizza Hut and Domino's offer a paneer tikka topping on their pizzas, whereas Subway offers a paneer tikka sandwich and McDonald's has a paneer tikka wrap on its menu.
 ITC's Bingo brand of potato chips has experimented with a paneer tikka flavour of chips.
 Before that, in 2003, Nestle's Maggi experimented with a ready-to-cook variety of paneer tikka.
 Other companies also offer spice mixes and ready-to-eat variants of paneer tikka.